UBC-CIC/Research-Innovation-Dashboard/docs/UserGuide.md

 ## Metrics

-The Metrics tab displays a word cloud containing the top 100 keywords in UBC research during a user selected date range.
+The Metrics tab displays a word cloud containing the top 100 keywords in the Institution's research during a user selected date range.
 The font size of each word in the word cloud corresponds to the frequency that that word has appeared in publication titles during the selected date range.
 The earliest available year is 1908, and the latest available year is the current year.
 ![alt text](images/userGuide/metrics01.png)

 The selected date range can be changed by moving either one of the date range slider buttons.
 A new word cloud will then be formed with the words for the updated date range.